All Episodes

 How long were you a Democrat?

-My dad was uh a Reaganite, and back then, you know, we just clashed heads all the time.
+My dad was a Reaganite, and back then, you know, we just clashed heads all the time.

-I mean, these are that's not draining the swamp as far as I'm concerned.
+I mean, these are, that's not draining the swamp as far as I'm concerned.

 I know she was labor secretary for some period of time.

-I know she's related to Mitch McConnell, it's his wife.
+I know she's related to Mitch McConnell.

-Um, you know, that's not the biggest assignment to me in my mind, and you know, I'm looking at some of the other appointments that I view as far more critical.
+And, you know, I'm looking at some of the other appointments that I view as far more critical.

 I can't even remember them all off the top of my head.